retreaver/core-api-docs/source/index.html.md

  -H "Content-Type: application/json"
 ```

-Clears any calls contributing to the given target's hard cap, resetting it to 0.
+Clears any Calls contributing to the given Target's hard cap, resetting it to 0.
 Returns HTTP 200 on success.

 ### HTTP Request